en flag +1 214 306 68 37

 According to HIPAA, data encryption is a highly recommended procedure to reduce insider attacks, exfiltration through malware and other security threats healthcare data faces both on premises and on a cloud environment.
 It’s also an effective technique employed for APT protection.

-Encryption won’t protect your cloud from breaches, but if hackers get access to your sensitive data, they won’t be able make any use of it.
+Encryption won’t protect your cloud from breaches, but if hackers get access to your sensitive data, they won’t be able to make any use of it.
 The technique comprises two levels: full disk encryption (FDE) and role-based encryption (RBE).
 The former involves encrypting the entire disc of a particular server.
 It is considered to be irrelevant for cloud environment, as it protects the data only when the server is in “off” state.
 In case of RBE, healthcare data is encrypted before it’s written to the disk and ensures data encryption on operating servers.

 Having encrypted the data, its owner grants authenticated access to encryption keys only to the users with appropriate roles specified by the access control policy.
 Thus, the cloud provider has no access to the stored healthcare data unless given an appropriate role.